|Height:||23 – 27 inches|

 While training your Cane Corso, it is recommended that you keep smaller children away from the training area.
 What’s more, if your pet has not been properly socialized as a puppy, you will need to supervise your children at all times when your pet is near.

 The Cane Corso has a short coat of fur that is dense and coarse.
-They also shed considerably especially during the change of seasons.
+They also shed considerably, especially during the change of seasons.
 Unlike the finer coats of some canines, the Cane Corso has short, thicker hairs that are not easily removed from fabrics.
 For that reason, bathing your pet every few weeks can keep the shed to a minimum.
 If this is something that you plan to do, this should also be added to their initial training.
-Make sure to give them lots of praise and treats, as well, to let them know that they are being good.
+Make sure to give them lots of praise and treats to let them know that they are being good.

 Besides their coats, you will also need to take care of your pup’s ears and teeth.
 Both should be cleaned weekly.
 Brushing your pet’s teeth should be done to keep tartar and plaque build-up to a minimum.
 You also want to clean your dog’s ears with a cotton ball and a pH-balanced cleanser to keep ear infections at bay.
 Besides those two areas, you also want to trim their nails if they are not being ground down naturally.
 You will know that they are getting too long if you can hear a clicking noise when your dog walks across the floor.

 Like baths, getting your Cane Corso used to grooming and physical examinations are important when they are a puppy.
-Touching their paws, ears, and brushing your hand over their eyes is essential for their long-term care.
+Touching their paws and ears and brushing your hand over their eyes is essential for their long-term care.
 What’s more, you also want to get into the habit of checking their skin for bumps, rashes, and other abrasions.

 Male vs Female